Nazgul773/billionaires_statistics/ReadMe.md

 - Age exhibits negative correlations with country population and total tax rate.
 - Life expectancy in a country correlates positively with gross tertiary education enrollment and negatively with country population and total tax rate.
 - Gross tertiary education enrollment shows positive correlations with GDP and negative correlations with country population and total tax rate.

-<a id="data_source"></a>
-## Data Source and Acknowledgments

-The dataset for this analytics project is sourced from [Kaggle](https://www.kaggle.com/datasets/nelgiriyewithana/billionaires-statistics-dataset) from the year 2023, providing a rich resource for in-depth analysis of wealth distribution and socioeconomic factors.

-### Acknowledgments

-Special thanks to [Kaggle](https://www.kaggle.com) for providing the dataset, as well as:

-- [Pandas](https://pandas.pydata.org/) for its powerful data manipulation capabilities, and
-- [Seaborn](https://seaborn.pydata.org/) for its contribution to insightful data visualization.

-These tools have been invaluable in conducting a thorough exploratory data analysis and deriving meaningful insights from the billionaire statistics dataset.

 <a id="sample_visuals"></a>
 ## Sample Visualizations